TosinAremu/LITA-Captstone-Project/README.md

 #### Sales Analysis Approaches

 #### 1. Product Performance Analysis:
-- Objective: Determine which products contribute the most to tal sales.
+- Objective: Determine which products contribute the most total sales.
 - Analysis: This analysis evaluates each product's total sales, average selling price and sales volume.
 It will identify high-revenue products and those with high sales volume but lower revenue due to lower prices.

 #### 2. Regional Sales Breakdown: